Skip to content

 Thirty seconds to install.
 No account needed to start.

-$ uv pip install roar-cli
+$ uv tool install roar-cli